DKiloDesigns/CreatorFlow/creatorflow-app/CREATORFLOW_DESIGN_SPEC.md

 3. **Gradients:** Use blue-to-purple gradients for accent elements
 4. **Simplicity:** Remove unnecessary containers while maintaining functionality
 5. **Accessibility:** Maintain readability and usability standards
+6. **Baseline Preservation:** Maintain the current design language unless explicitly approved to change

 ### Maintenance
 - This document should be updated whenever new styling requirements are added
 - All developers must reference this document before making styling changes
 - Screenshots should be taken after major styling updates to verify compliance
+- **This document guides UI decisions - it is not just documentation**

 ---

 ## Version History

+- **v1.2 (August 2025):** Updated to emphasize baseline reference purpose and decision-making framework
 - **v1.1 (July 2025):** Updated to reflect current UI/UX improvements including gradients, button styling, and container removals
 - **v1.0 (January 2025):** Initial design specification based on user feedback

 ---

-**Note:** This document serves as the single source of truth for CreatorFlow's visual design.
+**Note:** This document serves as the **authoritative reference** for CreatorFlow's visual design.
 Any deviations from these specifications must be documented and approved.
+The current implementation represents the baseline design that should be maintained unless explicitly changed.